LightDvlpr/PersonAPI/README.md

 Now that you've updated a particular person's data, you now have two versions of one person.
 Lets say you want to choose the first version of that person, not the default latest version of that person.

 Here's the cURL command:

-Remember to replace `ID` with your person's `pid` You'll also notice that right after the `ID` is version.
+>Replace `ID` with your person's `pid`
-That is to be replaced by the version you're looking for of this individual's information.
-You can change it accordingly to choose whichever version you'd like.
+Replace 'Version' with your preferred version number
 ***Assuming the version number exists of course***

 ```